cleardusk/3DDFA/readme.md

     }

-## Requirements
- - PyTorch >= 0.4.0
- - Python3.6

-I strongly recommend using Python3.6 instead of older version for its better design.

 ## Inference speed
 When batch size is 128, the inference time of MobileNet-V1 takes about 34.7ms.
 The average speed is about **0.27ms/pic**.